-Do you think that the way we speak to young kids is only effective for that age group?
-Think again.
-The positive expression, unlimited optimism, and even the strict guidelines we give them can actually help us have a more productive
+The positive expression, unlimited optimism, and even the strict guidelines we give our toddlers and young kids can actually help us have a more productive

 I had an epiphany this morning as I dropped my 3-year old off in the preschool carpool line.
 Every morning, as we approach the school and wait for him to be walked inside by a teacher, I start to “talk up” the day to my son.